 The audio store is powered by WooCommerce Product Table, making the tracks quick and easy to find.

 Each track has a sample track embedded into the table so customers can listen before they buy.
 To do this they installed the WordPress HTML5 Audio Player.

-There's hundreds of tracks to look through, that's why customers benefit from the filters dropdowns and sort options.
+There are hundreds of tracks to look through, that's why customers benefit from the filter dropdowns and sort options.
 In a couple of seconds, the customer can filter the table by category, tag, beats per minute, and key.

 Read on to find out how to create your own WooCommerce audio store.

 How to create a WooCommerce audio store: step-by-step

 To learn how to set up a WooCommerce music store, either watch the video or read the step-by-step instructions below:

 1. Get WooCommerce Product Table and install it on your site

 You can get the plugin by clicking here:

 After completing your order, you will be taken to a download page for the plugin.
 This is also where you'll get your personal license key.